covid-tools/telemed-courses/curriculum-remote-mbbs.md

 3. ICD and Snowmed CT based coding practice

-Curriculum as per the following spectrum :
+Let's classify and update the curriculum on the basis of our regular medical procedure as below :

 History